Domain generalization in deep learning for contrast-enhanced imaging: Results

-However, transfer learning using model fine-tuning requires manual annotations of some images from the new clinical sites.
+However, transfer learning requires manual annotations of some images from the new clinical sites.
 Hence, ideally the number of new annotated images required to suitably adapt the existing model to the new center should be minimal.
 In Figure \ref{fig:percentages}, we evaluated the impact of the number of new LGE-MRI images used for fine-tuning.
 The results indicate that the fine-tuning of single-center models with a small percentage of the target data is sufficient to reach a desirable segmentation accuracy.
-Such generalisation is achieved, for example, in the case of a single-center model pre-trained with the EMIDEC dataset and fine-tuned using only 10\% (about 1-3 subjects) from the new dataset.
-Finally, Table \ref{tab:dataset_tl} quantitatively summarizes the capacity of transfer learning to adjust existing models to new centers with minimal effort and sample size.
+Such generalization is achieved, for example, in the case of a single-center model pre-trained with the EMIDEC dataset and fine-tuned using only 10\% (about 1-3 subjects) from the new dataset.
+A similar pattern is found when training with a different modality, as shown by the model pre-trained with cine-MRI images from the M\&Ms dataset (gray line), except for a better performance when testing on the VH center.